7 Local SEO Best Practices to Leverage

 Respond (Appropriately) to Online Reviews

-Keep your Google Business Profile Up to Date
+Keep Your Google Business Profile Updated

 Google Business Profile